StaffanKonstholm/5E/README.md

       * Shape water affects 4x the volume (and is now a bonus action)
       * Control water affects a cube of 400 feet and has (and is now a bonus action)
       * Gust of wind is 2x wide and 2x long (and is now a bonus action)
+      * Gust pushes a creature 30 feet (and is now a bonus action)
       * Catapult affects an object with 10x the weight
       * Silence has now a 30 feet radius
       * Slow affects a 60 foot cube